-Dr. Wallhagen is a Professor of Gerontological Nursing and a Geriatric Nurse Practitioner in the School of Nursing, University of California San Francisco (UCSF).
-She received her initial nursing degree from St. Luke's Hospital School of Nursing in New York, her Baccalaureate and Master’s degrees from UCSF, and her doctoral degree in nursing from the University of Washington in Seattle.
-Since joining the faculty at UCSF in 1988, she has taught gerontological nursing at both the masters and doctoral level, and works as a Geriatric Nurse Practitioner.
+Margaret Wallhagen is a professor of gerontological nursing and a geriatric nurse practitioner at the University of California San Francisco (UCSF) School of Nursing.
+She received her initial nursing degree from St. Luke's Hospital School of Nursing in New York, her bachelor’s and master’s degrees from UCSF, and her doctoral degree in nursing from the University of Washington in Seattle.
+Since joining the faculty at UCSF in 1988, she has taught gerontological nursing at both the master’s and doctoral levels, and works as a geriatric nurse practitioner.

 Dr. Wallhagen was appointed to the HLAA Board of Trustees in June 2010.

 Committees: Dr. Wallhagen serves as the Chair of the Development Committee and also serves on the Executive and Strategic Planning Committees.